-As the travel restrictions, which were in place at the height of the first wave of the coronavirus crisis, have loosened over time, the German government announced that it will not extend the regulation allowing for extension of the stay of those with Schengen Visas in Germany.
-Schengen Visa holders were allowed to stay in Germany following the expiry of their Schengen Visa as they were not able to return home when the travel restrictions were in place around the world.
-The regulation expired on September 30th and no country currently bans its citizens from returning from different parts of the world.
-This has meant, that since the start of October it has been expected that those people with expired Schengen Visas should have returned home.
+As the travel restrictions, which were in place at the height of the first wave of the coronavirus crisis, have loosened over time, the German government announced that it would not extend the regulation allowing for extension of the stay of those with Schengen Visas in Germany.
+Schengen Visa holders were allowed to stay in Germany following the expiry of their Schengen Visa as they could not return home when the travel restrictions were in place around the world.
+The regulation expired on September 30th, and no country currently bans its citizens from returning from different parts of the world.
+This has meant that since the start of October, it has been expected that those people with expired Schengen Visas should have returned home.

 However, it is not possible for everyone to return to their home countries.
-In such an event, where there are reasons preventing your return to your home country, you need to make this known.
-The government’s announcement removes the blanket allowance for extension of the Schengen Visa, but cases can be examined on an individual basis.
-For this reason, it is advisable to contact our immigration law team in order to prepare the documents necessary to extend your Schengen Visa stay in Germany.
+In such an event, where reasons prevent your return to your home country, you need to make this known.
+The government’s announcement removes the blanket allowance for the extension of the Schengen Visa, but cases can be examined individually.
+For this reason, it is advisable to contact our immigration law team to prepare the documents necessary to extend your Schengen Visa stay in Germany.
 Working with an experienced legal professional in preparing your application is the best chance of success.

 Update – June 2020

-With the realities of the COVID-19 coronavirus crisis still impacting travel, and thus with Schengen Visa holders situated in Germany still facing travel bans and flying restrictions, the German government has taken action regarding Schengen Visas.
-Through the use of a statutory instrument the German government has allowed for the extension of Schengen Visa holder’s stay in Germany.
-In detail this statutory instrument states the following:
+With the realities of the COVID-19 coronavirus crisis still impacting travel, with Schengen Visa holders situated in Germany still facing travel bans and flying restrictions, the German government has taken action regarding Schengen Visas.
+Using a statutory instrument, the German government has allowed for the extension of the Schengen Visa holder’s stay in Germany.
+In detail, this statutory instrument states the following:

-- Applicable to: Schengen Visa holders who were present in Germany on March 17 March 2020 with a valid Schengen visa or who are issued with a valid Schengen visa after 17 March 2020 and who have entered Germany and who are staying in the Federal territory on 30 June 2020.
+- Applicable to: Schengen Visa holders who were present in Germany on March 17 March 2020, with a valid Schengen visa or issued with a valid Schengen visa after 17 March 2020 and who have entered Germany and who are staying in the Federal territory on 30 June 2020.

-- Duration: Able to remain in Germany from July until 30 September 2020 without the need to extend the visa.
-In other words those people who this is applicable to can reside in Germany until September 30th without the need to extend their Schengen Visa.
+- Duration: Able to remain in Germany from July until 30 September 2020 without extending the visa.
+In other words, those people to who this is applicable can reside in Germany until September 30th without the need to extend their Schengen Visa.

-- Transit: For individuals with valid visas to stay in another Schengen country (for example France, Netherlands, Belgium et.), it is possible to enter Germany for the purposes of transitting to another Schengen country (Austria, Poland, Czechia) – as long as you have a title for that other country.
+- Transit: For individuals with valid visas to stay in another Schengen country (for example, France, Netherlands, Belgium etc.), it is possible to enter Germany to transit to another Schengen country (Austria, Poland, Czechia) – as long as you have a title for that other country.
 This allows the visa holder to stay in Germany for a maximum of three days.
 They should also have documents proving their intention to go to the other Schengen country.

-If your case does not fit those stated here it is strongly advised to contact our immigration team!
-You will need to apply for an extension of the Schengen Visa in order to remain in Germany legally.
-Make sure to contact us as soon as possible to allow us to provide you with the support you need!
+If your case does not fit those stated here, it is strongly advised to contact our immigration team!
+You will need to apply for an extension of the Schengen Visa to remain in Germany legally.
+Make sure to contact us as soon as possible to provide you with the support you need.

-Additionally, if you are unsure of how these updated requirements apply to your situation, contact us directly.
+Additionally, if you are unsure how these updated requirements apply to your situation, contact us directly.
 It is often the case that personal situations are not as straightforward as may be stated here.
 With this in mind, although this statutory instrument may make it seem like there is nothing that needs to be done, incorrect interpretation or complacency may lead to issues further down the line.
-Having written confirmation of permission to stay in Germany remains critically important when it comes to avoiding future legal problems Therefore, if you want to avoid facing difficulties in the future, contacting an immigration law expert is recommended.
+Having written confirmation of permission to stay in Germany remains critically important in avoiding future legal problems.
+Therefore, if you want to avoid facing difficulties in the future, contacting an immigration law expert is recommended.